Anton0729/Task-Tracker/Readme.md

 6. **Pagination**: Implement pagination for listing tasks.
 7. **Mock Email Sending**: Mock email notifications are sent to the responsible person when the task status changes.
 8. **PgAdmin for Visualization**: Use PgAdmin for visualizing and managing the PostgreSQL database.
-9**API Documentation in Swagger** - Provides interactive API documentation using Swagger, accessible at `/docs`.
+9. **API Documentation in Swagger** - Provides interactive API documentation using Swagger, accessible at `/docs`.

 ## <ins> Setup Instructions